Arabic Proficiency Test

 - Please come to the department prepared to list ALL previous Arabic courses and professors you've had at Georgetown along with your GUID.

-- In order to sign up for the proficiency exam, you are required to provide a check made out the The Department of Arabic and Islamic Studies for $25.00 to hold your exam spot.
+- In order to sign up for the proficiency exam, you are required to provide a check made out to Georgetown University for $25.00 to hold your exam spot.
 Checks will be destroyed upon successful completion of the exam at your scheduled time, but if you fail to show up for your scheduled appointment, the check will be cashed.

 - After the sign-up period ends, you will be contacted to schedule a date for your exam within the exam period listed above.